nms-scribe/cosmopoeia/idea.md

 #### 1) Generate Cultures

 TODO: Working on this next...
+TODO: Problem: The 'null' value for the lake ids is not getting set.
+There's another field in tiles with the same problem.
+TODO: Get rid of the other lake fields, which we now don't need.

 TODO: I need lake cell count on tiles, or a way to get the lake information for a given tile (in which case I lose some fields there)
 - when generating lakes, maybe I can get the id from the lakes layer before I apply it to the land tiles.